Panus Quadratus, the Bread of Ancient Rome

 On my Romans in Rhineland fact finding trip I became interested in bread baking like it was done in the antiquity.
-After some research, I plunged into baking the bread like the Romans did as depicted in paintings, and found as carbonised loafs in ovens of Pompeii.
+After some research, I plunged into baking the Panis Quadratus bread like the Romans did as depicted in paintings, and found as carbonised loafs in ovens of Pompeii

 At the British Museum Pompeii when some artifacts and remains were on display in 2013, one of the items shown was a carbonised loaf of bread found in a bakery oven.
 On the day of the Pompeii eruption in 79AD, it received a little longer and higher temperature than the baker had intended.

-Below: A painting or Fresco found in a Villa in Pompeii
+Below: A painting I saw on the wall in a Villa while in Pompeii Oct.
+2022

 I devoted myself on bread that Archeologists have found in the Roman Empire.
 I researched two interesting websites for the reconstruction of the carbonised bread from Pompeii.
 There were most likely raw materials available and used in antiquity, such as KAMUT Khorasan wheat flour, whole wheat, spelt and sourdough

 When the Pompeii Live exhibition was staged at the British Museum in 2013, one of the items on display was a carbonised loaf of ancient Roman bread found in a bakery oven from 79 AD.